Article highlights

 • Struggling to find the right words

-• Forget simple words
+• Forgetting simple words

 • Becoming easily confused